georgeredinger/Node_Chronos/README.md

-Nodejs UDP catch and throw.
+Nodejs Chronos watch accelerometer plotter.
 ====

-receive UDP packets and push them out over a websocket
+Node app reads STDIN from accel.py and sends data over a websocket to browser
 ----

-Receive JSON data via UDP packet addressed to local hosts IP address Send to web browser(s) via websockets

-Tunnel local host to internet host:

-autossh -nNR 8083:localhost:8083 chicago.redinger.me